 Letter of Intent - due approximately 10 weeks before the sponsor deadline

-When a faculty member receives notification of a limited submissions funding opportunity and is interested in applying, he/she is required to submit a letter of intent (LOI) via email to email@example.com (and cc his/her respective chair and dean).
+When a faculty member receives notification of a limited submissions funding opportunity and is interested in applying, he/she is required to submit a letter of intent (LOI) through our Limited Submissions portal for active competitions (and cc his/her respective chair and dean).
 If a faculty member finds a limited submissions funding opportunity that is not active through the portal, he or she should contact the research office via email at email@example.com to find out if Texas State plans to compete the opportunity.

 The LOI should include the following components: